Academic cooperation in The Hague

 The unique partnership of the Asser Institute, Clingendael Netherlands Institute of International Relations and the Centre for Terrorism & Counterterrorism of Campus The Hague / Leiden University resulted in the foundation of the International Centre for Counter-Terrorism (ICCT)–The Hague (www.icct.nl).
 It is an independent knowledge centre that focuses on information creation, collation and dissemination pertaining to the preventative and international legal aspects of counter-terrorism.
 During a conference in the Peace Palace on May 31, 2010, ICCT–The Hague was officially opened by Dutch Minister for Foreign Affairs Mr. Maxime Verhagen.
 In 2014 the ICCT received anew a subsidy grant to continue its work for another five years.

-At present the following nine institutions cooperate within HAC:
+At present the following eight institutions cooperate within HAC:

 • T.M.C.
 Asser Instituut